Tell Southwest to prioritize accessibility for ALL bodies!

 Don’t most airlines have assigned seating?
 Why can’t Southwest just do what they do?

 Yes, most airlines have assigned seating.
 But, unfortunately, most airlines are less friendly and accessible to Customers of Size than Southwest is today.
 Arranging for a second seat on many airlines is incredibly inconvenient, and lack of availability of seats that are next to each other can mean that Customers of Size simply can’t book certain flights because all adjoining seats are already booked.
 Even when customer service wants to be helpful, airline policies and procedures are often unclear.
 Plus, Southwest is one of only two U.S. airlines with any kind of no-cost or reimbursable option built into their procedures.
 (Alaska is the other, but they only reimburse if the flight was not sold out.)
 This means that passengers who need a second seat but cannot afford to purchase a second seat in advance have no options other than Southwest.
+Now, that option even on Southwest has become more limited and more unpredictable.

 Why should fat passengers get a second seat free of charge?